Early Career Researchers Network: ECRN Committee members

 Daniela Costa

-Daniela Costa is the current NSI-ECRN outreach officer, and is a fourth year PhD student at University of Galway.
+Daniela Costa has been the NSI-ECRN President since September 2023, and is a final year PhD student at University of Galway.
 As part of the EU ITN PMSMatTrain consortium, Daniela is trying to pinpoint the vulnerability of neuronal subpopulations in models mimicking the cortical pathology of Progressive Multiple Sclerosis.
 Born and raised in Portugal, soon her academic journey led her to explore new countries: France, Germany, and now Ireland.
 Her role in Science goes beyond the bench.
 Daniela is a very active person in SciCom.
 Daniela is part of the Neuroscience SciCom project named “Fala-me Neuro” (“Talk Neuro to me” in English), aiming to make neurosciences more approachable to Portuguese-speaking people.
 When Daniela drops the lab coat, you can definitely find her dancing, goofing around with her friends and helping the ones around her.
 She is very enthusiastic about football, comedy and art.

 Ruth Colbert